Customs warehousing offers traders a storage facility that delays the payment of VAT and import duty

 - prepare them for distribution or resale

 You can also remove goods from the warehouse on a temporary basis to undertake a usual form of handling provided you return them within three months.
 You must keep records and obtain HMRC authorisation in both cases.
-Find information on handling customs warehousing goods on the HMRC website
+Find out more on handling customs warehousing goods in Notice 232.

 Co-storage and common storage